Berkeley Lab Advisory Board Charter:

 The Board is charged with commenting on the vision and strategy of the Laboratory; the effectiveness of the leadership, programs, and projects; the quality of the scientific staff and the intellectual and work environment; and the efficiency, effectiveness, and safe conduct of operations.
 The Board should become familiar with the Laboratory site and facilities and the adequacy of the infrastructure to support Laboratory missions.
 The Board is charged with assessing the UC President’s oversight of and support for the Laboratory’s scientific mission and operations.

-Members of the Board include up to 15 distinguished leaders, appointed by the UC President and drawn from academia, industry, and government, and one representative of the UC faculty, appointed by the Academic Council following consultation with the UC President and the LBNL Laboratory Director.
-The following University officers serve in an ex-officio capacity: the Provost and Executive Vice President for Academic Affairs, Vice President for Laboratory Management, UC Berkeley Chancellor, and LBNL Laboratory Director.
+Members of the Board include up to 15 distinguished leaders, appointed by the UC President and drawn from academia, industry, and government.
+The following University officers serve in an ex-officio capacity: Chair of Academic Council Special Committee on Lab Issues (ACSCOLI), the Provost and Executive Vice President for Academic Affairs, Vice President for National Laboratories, UC Berkeley Chancellor, and LBNL Laboratory Director.
 The Board members are expected to challenge and improve scientific programs and to champion best-in-class management practices and systems.
 The Board is co-chaired by members selected by the UC President.

 The terms of the members are 3 years (staggered) and are renewable.
 Terms begin January 1 and run through December.
-The Board meets 2-3 times per year.
+The Board meets two times per year.